-2.2 Landform and Soils
+2.2 LANDFORM AND SOILS

-The subject land has a gradient that is moderate, with the majority between 2% and 4%.
-A prominent historic dune ridge transverses the subject land on a generally north west to south east trend.
-The site grades at its lowest point from 35 metres AHD adjacent the Brand Highway, to a height of 55 metres to the east.
+The subject land has a moderate gradient, with the majority of grades between 2% and 4%.
+A prominent historic dunal ridge transverses the subject land on a generally north-west to southeast trend.
+The site grades at its lowest point from 35 metres AHD adjacent the Brand Highway, to a height of 55 metres AHD to the east.

 This topography affords open views to the south west and coastal shoreline.
-To the south east, views are obtained of the rural and rural residential areas.
+To the south-east, views are obtained of the rural and rural residential areas.